trinityandgloria/browser-pairs/README.md

 BrowserPairs
 ============
-This is a simplified version of a HTML5 pairs game originally created by the Mozilla Taiwan Community.
-This version has been modified to fit on screens with smaller resolutions, and comments have been added to make the code more self-explanatory.
+This is a teachable, simplified version of a HTML5 pairs game by the Mozilla Taiwan Community.
+This version has been modified to teach to first time webmakers and comments have been added to make the code more self-explanatory.